Laramie Police Issue Statement On Colorado Springs Shootings - NewsBreak

 CHEYENNE, Wyo. — The Laramie County Sheriff’s Office says a man punched a liquor store clerk, crashed into an occupied vehicle, and fled from deputies in a work van before being arrested on foot Friday afternoon in south Cheyenne.
 Andy Lee Kirkendall, 44, heard three felony and seven...

-A traffic stop in Berthoud turned deadly after a man armed with a rifle was shot and killed by deputies.
+COLORADO SPRINGS, Colo.
+(AP) — Court records show the man suspected of killing five people and injuring others at a gay bar in Colorado Springs is facing murder and hate crime charges.
+According to online court records obtained Monday, 22-year-old Anderson Lee Aldrich is facing five murder charges and...

-Cheyenne man charged with running over officer’s foot, catalytic converter theft, fleeing in stolen vehicle
+Cheyenne man charged with fleeing in stolen vehicle, catalytic converter theft, running over officer’s foot

 CHEYENNE, Wyo. — A Cheyenne man was arrested and charged with felony auto theft, aggravated eluding, and interference with a peace officer in a pair of cases on Monday.
 Anthony Joseph Gello, 37, is accused of fleeing in a stolen vehicle as deputies investigated the theft of a catalytic converter on Nov.
 10.